yusufstawan/test-programming-akhdani/README.md

-# Project Documentation
+# Perdin App (Sistem Informasi Perjalanan Dinas)

 This project is a monorepo managed by [Turborepo](https://turbo.build/repo).
-It contains the backend API and frontend Web application.
+It contains the backend API and frontend Web application for managing official business trips (Perjalanan Dinas).

 ## Prerequisites